-- 5.23 The cost of the new airbridge is high and we have reduced this in line with information on airbridge costs that we have from the main UK airports.
+5.20 The cost of the new airbridge is high and we have reduced this in line with airbridge costs that we have from the main UK airports.
 In addition, the cost of the refurbishment of the existing airbridge is too high.
-We asked Dublin Airport to provide substantiation for the costs of the new airbridges and to explain what scope of works was intended for the airbridge refurbishment.
-Dublin Airport advised that the airbridge costs were based on previous airbridge procurement in 2016.
-They have provided invoices from a US based supplier to justify the rates included in their Level 3 estimate.
-However, based on our experience procuring airbridges from a European supplier, significant cost reductions could be achieved.
-We disagree with Dublin Airport's rates as we have recently procured airbridges at various UK airports that cost significantly less than Dublin Airport's proposal.
-We have reduced those rates in line with recent airbridge projects that we have data for. - 5.24 Dublin Airport advised that the refurbished airbridges needed to be moved to a covered ventilated location off site so that they could be stripped out (including all services) and refurbished.
-Despite this response we still assess that their rates are too high, and we have reduced the allowance based on airbridge refurbishments undertaken at various UK airports. - 5.25 We have not been able to validate quantities on this project as no design information has been provided at this time.
-We will therefore work with Dublin Airport, requesting further information to establish validation of the quantities prior to publication of the Final Report.
+We asked Dublin Airport to provide substantiation for the costs of the

+- 5.21 Dublin Airport advised that the refurbished airbridges needed to be moved to a covered ventilated location off site so that they could be stripped out (including all services) and refurbished.
+Despite this response we still believe that their rates are too high, and we have reduced the allowance based on airbridge refurbishments undertaken at various UK airports. - 5.22 We have not been able to validate quantities on this project as no design information has been provided at this time.
+We will therefore work with Dublin Airport, requesting further information to establish validation of the quantities prior to publication of the final report.
 The FEGP enabling works and Pier 2 substation rates are reasonable.
 A limited build-up for the lump sum for the fixed link has been provided and it appears to be reasonable for the works required.